 About the Campaign

-The HHS COVID-19 public education campaign is a national initiative to increase public confidence in and uptake of COVID-19 vaccines while reinforcing basic prevention measures such as mask wearing and social distancing.
+The HHS COVID-19 Public Education Campaign is a national initiative to increase public confidence in and uptake of being up to date on COVID-19 vaccines while reinforcing basic prevention measures.

 The effort is driven by communication science and provides tailored information for at-risk groups.

 This effort focuses on Americans who want to protect their health, and may have questions about the COVID-19 vaccines.
 We aim to:

 - Explain how Americans can protect themselves from COVID-19.

 - Strengthen public confidence in the vaccines so people have the science-based information they need to make decisions about getting vaccinated and get protection from the worst outcomes of COVID-19.